skellis46/slipbox/the infinite game.md

 - note also Galloway's connection of [process with analog philosophy](http://cultureandcommunication.org/galloway/how-to-spot-an-analog-philosopher) and also in his thinking through Massumi's 99 Theses in [[analog chauvinism and the qualitative]]
 - processes of accumulation in [[dissemination, accumulation and originality]]
 - primacy of processes in [[technology and the constitution of being]]
+- useful to consider re [[the custodians]] and the extent to which it might be informed by Carse's descriptions of infinite games.

 ---